 Matthew O'Neill is a musical artist living in Upstate New York.
-He was born in Ontario, and raised in Pennsylvania.
-Matthew spent much of his youth joyously alongside his father in the Eastern Woodlands.
-His music embodies an innate connection to the Earth and Indigenous Ways.
+Born in Ontario, Matthew spent much of his youth joyously alongside his father in the Eastern Woodlands of Pennsylvania.
+His music embodies a connection to spirit, the Earth, and Indigenous Ways.
 Learning to embrace the inherent contradictions of those ways and contemporary life has been a defining aspect of his work.
-In bridging the gap between time honored ways and the modern world, he offers up fresh options and feelings that are vivid, wise, sexual, humorous, and celebratory.
+In bridging the gap between time honored traditions and the modern world, his music offers up fresh options and feelings that are vividly wild, edgy, humorous, and celebratory.

-At age 19, Matthew removed himself from mainstream culture and sought out the education of experience in the wilderness of the American West.
-He lived nomadically in National Forests and Native American Reservations, and fasted often.
-Baselining his soul with the powers of the Earth, he funneled the strength and awareness that was given into music and writing.
-He proceeded to have many adventures on the outskirts of American civilization, occasionally taking seasonal jobs on remote ranches and farms.
-For several years he self-released his own records, often from such uniquely remote locations.
+At the age of 18, Matthew removed himself from mainstream culture and sought out the education of experience and in the wilderness of the American West.
+He lived nomadically in National Forests and Native American Reservations, fasting often.
+He channelled the strength and awareness that was given into music and writing.
+Everyday was a wild adventure on the outskirts of American civilization.
+While working seasonal jobs and caretaking positions on remote ranches and farms, he self-released his own records for years.

-He toured nationally in support of the album and immediately began working on his newest release upon returning to the Catskills.
-The album recording stared in early 2016 and was released in May of 2017 via the Underwater Panther Coalition.
+He toured nationally in support of the album and immediately began working on his newest release upon returning to his home in the Catskills.
 See press release for more info on this exciting new breakthrough album.